Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo: Origin

 The idea that one can construct a grammatically correct sentence consisting of nothing but repetitions of "buffalo" was independently discovered several times in the 20th century.
 The earliest known written example, "Buffalo buffalo buffalo buffalo", appears in the original manuscript for Dmitri Borgmann's 1965 book Language on Vacation, though the chapter containing it was omitted from the published version.
 Borgmann recycled some of the material from this chapter, including the "buffalo" sentence, in his 1967 book, Beyond Language: Adventures in Word and Thought.
 In 1972, William J. Rapaport, then a graduate student at Indiana University, came up with versions containing five and ten instances of "buffalo".
 He later used both versions in his teaching, and in 1992 posted them to the LINGUIST List.
 A sentence with eight consecutive buffalos is featured in Steven Pinker's 1994 book The Language Instinct as an example of a sentence that is "seemingly nonsensical" but grammatical.
 Pinker names his student, Ann Senghas, as the inventor of the sentence.

 Neither Rapaport, Pinker, nor Senghas were initially aware of the earlier coinages.
 Pinker learned of Rapaport's earlier example only in 1994, and Rapaport was not informed of Borgmann's sentence until 2006.

 Versions of this linguistic oddity can be constructed with other words which similarly simultaneously serve as collective noun, adjective, and verb, some of which need no capitalization (such as "police").
+Police is a noun, (a cop) a verb, (what a cop does) and a city in Poland.